Gem-induced trisections of compact PL $4$-manifolds: Introduction

 \section{Introduction}

-The notion of {\it trisection} for any smooth, oriented closed $4$-manifold was introduced in 2016 by Gay and Kirby (\cite{Gay-Kirby}), by generalizing the classical idea of Heegaard splitting in dimension 3: via Morse functions, the $4$-manifold is decomposed into three $4$-dimensional handlebodies, with disjoint interiors and mutually intersecting in $3$-dimensional handlebodies, so that the intersection of all three ``pieces" is a closed orientable surface.
+The notion of {\it trisection} of a smooth, oriented closed $4$-manifold was introduced in 2016 by Gay and Kirby (\cite{Gay-Kirby}), by generalizing the classical idea of Heegaard splitting in dimension 3: via Morse functions, the $4$-manifold is decomposed into three $4$-dimensional handlebodies, with disjoint interiors and mutually intersecting in $3$-dimensional handlebodies, so that the intersection of all three ``pieces" is a closed orientable surface.
 The minimum genus of the intersecting surface is called the {\it trisection genus} of the $4$-manifold.

 In the last years, the notion of trisection has been extensively studied, also in its relationships with other manifold representation tools, such as handle-de\-com\-po\-si\-tions, Lefschetz fibrations, framed links and Kirby diagrams: see, for example, \cite{Meier}, \cite{Castro-Ozbagci}, \cite{Bell-et-al}, \cite{SpreerTillmann}, \cite{Rubinstein-Tillmann} and \cite{Chu-Tillman}.
-In particular, relying on the coincidence between DIFF and PL categories in dimension $4$, Bell, Hass, Rubinstein and Tillmann faced the study of unbalanced trisections via (singular) triangulations, by making use of a vertex-labelling by three colors (a {\it tricoloring}, which may be a {\it c-tricoloring} under suitable connectivity assumptions, or better a {\it ts-tricoloring} in case of actually encoding a trisection): see \cite{Bell-et-al} for details.
-Obviously, this approach brings all the advantages of a combinatorial description, and allows to algorithmically construct trisections and estimate their complexity, starting from singular triangulations.
+In particular, relying on the coincidence between DIFF and PL categories in dimension $4$, Bell, Hass, Rubinstein and Tillmann faced the study of unbalanced trisections via (singular) triangulations, by making use of a vertex-labelling by three colors (a {\it tricoloring}, which - under suitable conditions - actually encodes a trisection): see \cite{Bell-et-al} for details.
+Obviously, this approach brings all the advantages of a combinatorial description, and allows to algorithmically construct trisections and estimate their genus, starting from singular triangulations.

-In \cite{SpreerTillmann} the same idea has been applied to the special case of {\it colored triangulations} associated to the so called {\it simple crystallizations} of simply-connected PL $4$-manifolds (which turn out to be always c-tricolorings), thus succeeding in computing the trisection genus of all standard simply-connected $4$-manifolds (i.e. the connected sums of $\mathbb{CP}^2$ - possibly with reversed orientation -, $\mathbb S^2\times\mathbb S^2$, $\mathbb S^2\tilde\times\mathbb S^2$ and the $K3$-surface).
+In \cite{SpreerTillmann} the same idea has been applied to the special case of {\it colored triangulations} associated to the so called {\it simple crystallizations} of simply-connected PL $4$-manifolds, thus succeeding in computing the trisection genus of all standard simply-connected $4$-manifolds (i.e. the connected sums of $\mathbb{CP}^2$ - possibly with reversed orientation -, $\mathbb S^2\times\mathbb S^2$, $\mathbb S^2\tilde\times\mathbb S^2$ and the $K3$-surface).